Patel-creator/ML-algorithm-from-scratch/README.md

-This page contains some basi Machine Learning Classification and Clustering algorithm from scratch in Python.
+This page contains some basic Machine Learning Classification and Clustering algorithm from scratch in Python.